 Hybrid marketing, which refers to the hybrid between the styles of digital and traditional marketing campaigns, continues to become popular.
-Some of the best examples of hybrid marketing that can be found at King Content, among others, show the refreshing potential that this combo can offer to businesses.
+Some of the best examples of hybrid marketing that can be found show the refreshing potential that this combo can offer to businesses.

-However, traditional marketing is still far away from its demise, and in fact, still have a sturdy advantage in some marketing fronts – and this is something professionals have yet to let go of.
+However, traditional marketing is still far away from its demise, and in fact, still has a sturdy advantage on some marketing fronts—and this is something professionals have yet to let go of.

 Digital marketing is a subset of marketing focusing on online activities.